open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 ./gradlew assemble
 ```

-and then you can find the java agent artifact at
+and then you can find the javaagent artifact at

 `javaagent/build/libs/opentelemetry-javaagent-<version>.jar`.